• Level of education

 Description

-This Teaching Unit presents the aroma compounds of tropical and subtropical fruits, as well as the stabilization and processing technologies specific to this sector.
+This teaching unit presents the aroma compounds of tropical and subtropical fruits, as well as the stabilization and processing technologies specific to this sector.
 The impact of these processes will be studied in detail.
-In particular, non-enzymatic thermal degradation processes will be addressed.
+Non-enzymatic thermal degradation processes will be covered in particular.

 Field: 10 a.m.